autonomys/pulsar/README.md

 ## How to Use (commands)

-1. download the executable from [releases](https://github.com/subspace/subspace-cli/releases)
+1. download the executable from [releases](https://github.com/subspace/pulsar/releases)
 2. in your terminal, change your directory to where you download the file for example: if you downloaded your file to your `Downloads` folder, `cd Downloads`)
-3. we will address your executable name as `subspace-cli`, change the below commands accordingly to your full executable name.
+3. we will address your executable name as `pulsar`, change the below commands accordingly to your full executable name.
-3. run `./subspace-cli init` -> this will initialize your config file, which will store the necessary information for you to farm.
+3. run `./pulsar init` -> this will initialize your config file, which will store the necessary information for you to farm.
-4. run `./subspace-cli farm` -> this will start farming.
+4. run `./pulsar farm` -> this will start farming.
 Yes, it is that simple!
 Enjoy!

 ## Other commands